MikeBazMSFT/CourseSupport/Az400LabList.md

 This list was substantially updated in June, 2020 to reflect the new "one book" version of AZ-400.
 The original multi-book version is included after in case you took the course in that format and are looking for that version of the lab list.

 Duplication and near-duplication has been indicated where appropriate.
+This is only an issue in the multi-book version of the course.

 Many labs leverage the Azure DevOps Demo environment that can be configured through the [DevOps Demo Generator][30]